oanguenot/webrtcmetrics/README.md

 ## Usage

-Once initialized the `RTCPeerConnection`, give it to the `WebRTCMetrics` instance created such as in the following example:
+Once initialized or retrieved, the `RTCPeerConnection` has to be given as reference to the `WebRTCMetrics` instance created such as in the following example:

 ```js
 import WebRTCMetrics from "webrtcmetrics";